 Rural Health Outreach Fund (RHOF) The RHOF aims to improve access to medical specialists, GPs, allied and other health providers in regional, rural and remote areas of Australia by supporting outreach health activities.
-There are four health priorities under the RHOF: • maternity and paediatric health • eye health • mental health; and The RHOF works by removing barriers such as the cost of travel, facility hire and equipment leasing, to enable a range of health professionals to provide outreach services. -- --- --
+There are four health priorities under the RHOF: maternity and paediatric health; eye health; mental health; and support for chronic disease management.
+The RHOF works by removing barriers such as the cost of travel, facility hire and equipment leasing, to enable a range of health professionals to provide outreach services. -- -- --